Chrisman seeks first elected term

 She volunteers at the Butler Community Food Pantry, an experience she enjoys, especially after helping at another food pantry that she described as more of an assembly-line operation.

-Butler’s biggest needs are completing sewer upgrades, cleaning up the Butler Company property and bringing more housing to the community.
+Butler’s biggest needs are completing sewer upgrades, cleaning up the Butler Company property and bringing more housing to the community, she said.

 “(People) shouldn’t have flooding in the streets or have water backing up in their basements,” she said.
 “We’re trying to get funding to be able to take care of (the sewers).